zinxfpss/fleasion-rivals-configs/README.md

 # 🎨 Fleasion Rivals Configs

-**A collection of custom configs, sounds, skins, textures, and other assets for [Fleasion](https://github.com/fleasion/Fleasion) in Roblox Rivals.**
+**A collection of custom configs, sounds, skins, textures, skyboxes, wraps, and more for [Fleasion](https://github.com/fleasion/Fleasion) in Roblox Rivals.**

 ---